 Is dominated by a few companies and is more concentrated than the industry it sells to.
 Suppliers selling to more fragmented buyers will usually be able to exert considerable influence in prices, quality, and terms.

 For music, Spotify is reliant on a strong supplier group.
-Spotify licenses music from record labels, which are highly concentrated.
-The big three - Sony BMG, Universal Music Group, and Warner Music Group - control about 70% of the market.
+The company licenses music from record labels, which are highly concentrated.
+The big three - Sony BMG, Universal Music Group, and Warner Music Group - control 70% of the market.

-On the other side of the marketplace, music buyers are more diffuse.
+On the other side of the market, music buyers are diffuse.
 This group includes Apple Music, Amazon Music, Pandora, satellite radio, terrestrial radio, and others.
-This gives the major record labels leverage.
+This gives record labels leverage.

 In contrast to music, podcast suppliers are highly fragmented.
-While three record labels control the majority of the music market, there are hundreds of thousands of individual podcasters.
-This includes hits like the Joe Rogan Experience as well as a very long tail.
+While three record labels control 70% of the music market, there are hundreds of thousands of individual podcasters.
+This includes mega-hits like the Joe Rogan Experience and a very long tail.
 Record labels are mountains, podcasters are pebbles:

 This marginal cost dynamic is illustrated below.
-With revenue and expenses marching in lockstep, margins - the red dotted line - are constrained:
+With revenue and expenses moving in lockstep, margins - the red dotted line - are constrained:

 Spotify’s actual financials look roughly similar to the chart above.
-Here the limitations imposed by the marginal expense nature of music are evident.
+The limitations imposed by the marginal expense nature of music are evident.
 Revenue and cost of revenue have moved in tandem while gross profit margins have varied in a narrow band between 25% and 27% from 2018 onward:

 Let's say that Spotify paid $100 million to license the Joe Rogan Experience.
 If Joe Rogan gets one listen or billions of listens the cost is the same.
 Of course, Spotify is rooting for the latter.
 The goal with a fixed cost is to spread it over as much revenue as possible.
 The more you can spread it out, the more profitable you can be:

-With podcasts, more listeners and more revenue can translate into higher margins.
+With podcasts, more listeners and more revenue translates into higher margins.
 Loosely speaking, podcasts will look more like the green line below while music will look more like the red line:

-The critical point is that profitability is capped with music, but not with podcasts.
-Adding podcasts (fixed cost content) can help Spotify decouple the existing relationship between revenue and expenses:
+Profitability is capped with music, but not with podcasts.
+Over time, adding podcasts (fixed cost content) helps Spotify decouple the existing relationship between revenue and expenses: